-Incumbent local exchange carriers (ILECs) have been taking a beating by local cable companies offering inexpensive big-bandwidth cable solutions.
-As a result, these carriers, with their older and more unreliable copper network assets, are often hard-pressed to deliver comparable connectivity speeds and have decided to fight back with fiber, often waiving the large up-front construction fees that have previously made the investment in fiber cost-prohibitive.
+Incumbent local exchange carriers (ILECs) have been taking a beating by local cable companies who offer inexpensive big-bandwidth cable solutions.
+With their older and more unreliable copper network assets, these carriers are often hard-pressed to deliver comparable connectivity speeds.
+As a result, they’ve decided to fight back with fiber, frequently waiving the large up-front construction fees that previously made the investment in fiber cost-prohibitive for many organizations.

 ILECs have also established Network Peering Relationships that enable them to participate in the increasingly competitive marketplace across the country.
 In other words, rather than only one option for fiber in a customer’s neighborhood, there could be multiple providers able to offer the same services, thus making pricing more competitive.

 You may be wondering if all of this actually translates into a positive ROI investment for your customers.
 What are the actual benefits of fiber, and what kind of customers should be considering a move to fiber?